marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

-- If the product is not locked by a non-zero `locked_quantity`, the user can update the product.
 - The user can update the price, quantity, categories, description.
+- **Clean locks**: for each `buyer_order` with status "created", whose creation date is older than the timeout:
+    - `deleted_at` is set to the current timestamp.
+    - For each product in the `buyer_order` cart:
+        - The `locked_stock` is decreased by the `reservation` quantity.
+- **Checks locks**: if the product is locked by a non-zero `locked_stock`, the user **cannot** update the product.
-- _The product entity is updated._
+- The product entity is updated.
-- _The product sequence is incremented._ (for the product reservation)
+- The product `sequence` is incremented.
-- If the categories do not exist, _new category entities are created._
+- If the categories do not exist, new `category` entities are created.
-- _New product-category associations are created._
+- New product-category `associations` are created.
-- _The history is triggered._
+- The history is triggered.

-> The product's `product_reservation` becomes invalid
+> As a result, the product's `product_reservation` becomes invalid

 ### Delete product